mariusz-schimke/GiGraph/README.md

-By using subgraphs, you can change the way some node groups are visualized:
+By using **subgraphs with a rank attribute** specified, you can change the way individual node groups are visualized:

 <p align="center">
   <img src="/Assets/Examples/complex-graph-with-subgraphs.svg">